How Body Dryers Support Independence for Elderly and Disabled Users

 Lower Risk of Slips and Falls

-By reducing movement and keeping drying localized, body dryers help minimize slip hazards.
+By reducing movement and keeping excess moisture contained to the shower area, body dryers help reduce slip hazards.

 Eliminates Movement on Wet Surfaces